What is the Fourier Transform of a Spatial Point Process?: Direct Spectral Summaries of Point Patterns

+Spectral estimators in time series are bilinear in the observed real-valued process $X_t$ and sesquilinear in its Fourier transform $J_h(\k)$.
+We shall still require that the form of the estimator is sesquilinear in the DFT of the point process, but the estimators will not be bilinear in $X$, the point pattern, as this will not be possible to achieve.
+We shall also define

-Because $x$ appears in the argument of the complex exponential, we cannot define estimator bilinear in the data.
-In practice one has to decide what taper function to use.
-In 1D for point processes tapering has been used~\citep{cohen2014multi,taleb2018multiresolution} with continuous wavelets, but also multitapering has been used on interpolated data~\citep{das2020multitaper}.
-Here, we do not interpolate, do not implement localized analysis, and do not implement analysis in 1D.
-Higher dimension is more complex to interpolate, as it is not orderly.
+Because $x$ appears in the argument of the complex exponential, we cannot define an estimator that is bilinear directly in the data.
+In practice also one has to decide what taper function to use.
+For 1D point processes tapering has been used~\cite{cohen2014multi}, but also multitapering has been used on interpolated data~\cite{das2020multitaper}.
+Here, we do not interpolate, do not implement localised analysis, and do not implement analysis in 1D.
+It is more complex to implement interpolation in higher dimensions, as they are not orderly, unlike a time series time argument.